 Did you know in Malaysia, it is compulsory for motorcyclists to keep their DRL turned on during the day?

 Though not made compulsory by authorities for motorists, it is very much encouraged to increase visibility significantly.

 Vehicles with DRL offer a clearer identification on roads, as users are able to better gauge distances in comparison to vehicles without DRL.
 Research also indicates that the use of DRL helps with the timely peripheral perception of vehicles making conflicting movements.

 With all that’s said on the importance of car lights, it’s also important to always stick with the original!
-In Malaysia, modifying vehicle lights is an illegal offence - and with good reason!
-Modified lights are designed to stand out with some varying in colour and others brighter than they should be - posing a distraction and risk for other road users.
+In Malaysia, modifying vehicle lights is an illegal offense – and with good reason!
+Modified lights are designed to stand out with some varying in color and others brighter than they should be – posing a distraction and risk for other road users.